-On some days, students learn in 2 groups (a younger and an older group).
+Students learn in groups based on their ability rather than age.
 Some activities require the groups to be merged.
 At other times, 3 groups may be the order of the day – with a group working on their own, with another facilitator, or even planning and leading some of the learning for another group.
 Students play a wide range of board and card games which strengthen logical thinking, problem solving, creativity and imagination.
 They move between outdoor play, gardening, drawing, constructing, reading and journal writing to special sessions in music, Konkani and art.

 Please visit our Admissions page to apply.